 - (Optional) If you’ve chosen to recall and replace your message, make the edits and send the corrected version.

 - That’s it.
 Your message should be recalled in a few moments – it will disappear from your recipient’s mailbox.
-You’ll also get the Message Recall Report with all the details.
+You’ll also get the message recall report with all the details.
 If you completed step 5, your recipient will receive your updated message.

 How new message recalling works in less typical scenarios?